After We Præy is:

 “At a recent show, a guy came up to me,” recalls Caleb, “and excitedly said that we had both a grunge and a nu-metal sound, but that we didn’t quite sound exactly like either.
 He said we were ‘nu-grunge.’
 I can’t believe I didn’t think of that term before!”

-Even though After We Præy didn’t set out to recreate the wheel or break new ground, the feedback they’ve gotten implies that they might be onto something “nu” that hasn’t quite been done the way they do it.
+Even though AWP didn’t set out to recreate the wheel or break new ground, the feedback they’ve gotten implies that they might be onto something “nu” that hasn’t quite been done the way they do it.

 Though they are honored to be given the “nu-grunge” moniker, in the end, all they want to do is rock.

 And rock is what they bring to the stage.
-After We Præy likes it loud and they bring their full sound to whatever venue will have them.
+AWP likes it loud and they bring their full sound to whatever venue will have them.

-Recently, they opened for the national act, Saliva, at Richmond’s Canal Club and had quite the response.
-“People were headbanging, cheering, and even moshing!” exclaimed Annie after the show.
+In 2019, they opened for the national act, Saliva, at Richmond’s Canal Club and had quite the response.
+“People that were there for Saliva were headbanging, cheering, and even moshing!” exclaimed Caleb after the show.
 “We got to play for a ton of people that hadn’t heard us before and the response was really great.”

-“We have such a wide variety of songs and styles,” says Dan, “that we can play pretty much any kind of rock show--and we have.
-Everything from basement punk shows, metal-oriented gigs, and straight up rock ‘n’ roll nights.”
+“We have such a wide variety of songs and styles,” says Caleb, “that we can play pretty much any kind of rock show--and we have.
+Everything from basement punk shows, metal-oriented gigs, to straight up rock ‘n’ roll nights.”

-“When I started writing the songs for what would eventually become After We Præy,” says Caleb, I didn’t envision playing them in an acoustic format live, but Annie, Dan, and I have been creative and versatile enough to make it work.
+“When I started writing the songs for what would eventually become After We Præy,” says Caleb, I didn’t envision playing them in an acoustic format live, but we have been creative and flexible enough to make it work.
 I also think the simple nature and clear melodies of the songs helps them easily translate into different formats.
 Sometimes I'm really surprised how good a heavy song of ours sounds acoustically.”

 Now that After We Præy has rocked most available stages around the central Virginia area, they are setting their sites on regional venues.
 If you’re not in Richmond, but on the east coast, you may be seeing them near you soon.

-As of 2019, After We Præy finally has been able to release their debut full-length album, “Drop, Cover, and Hold On.”
+In 2019, AWP finally released their debut full-length album, “Drop, Cover, and Hold On.”

 “It was such a long time coming,” says Dan.
-“It was such an unbelievable feeling to finally get it finished and out to the world.”
+“It’s such an unbelievable feeling to finally get it finished and out to

 One commenter online stated that the band “...did a DAMN fine job on this.
 DAMN FINE.”